Central American Journey

 This tour ends in San José (Costa Rica) on day 32.
 Your return transfer to the airport is not included but is easy to arrange.

-31 nights’ multi-share, single sex accommodation is included.
+31 nights’ of multi-share, 4-6 people, single sex accommodation is included.
 3 of those nights will be in unique homestay accommodation, the remaining simple hotels/hostels.
 You will be travelling through countries where cold water showers are common, so please be aware that there may not be hot water showers available.
 In the warm weather, a cool shower will be more than welcome!

 2 breakfasts, 1 lunches and 3 dinners are included as part of this trip.
 You’ll have the flexibility to eat where and when you want the rest of the time.